myersg86/do-seafile-1604/SEAFILE.md

 [2] Use existing ccnet/seafile/seahub databases
 ```
 Since we have the root password for the MySQL database, we can let the `setup-seafile-mysql.sh` script create the databases for you.
 Choose  option "1" and provide the root password.
-The script would create the databases and a new user to access the databases
+This script will create the databases and a new user to access the databases.
 The script would ask you for the root password of the mysql server, and it will create:

 - database for ccnet/seafile/seahub.